State of the Canadian Space Sector Report

 Business Expenditures on R&D (BERD) (Companies Only)

-In , there were 52 companies engaged in R&D activities.
-Total spending was $146M, a decrease of 19% over R&D spending reported in ($180M).
-Upstream organizations were more R&D intensive, spending 65% of total space sector BERD.
+In , there were 67 companies engaged in R&D activities.
+Total spending was $256M, a significant increase over R&D spending reported in ($146M).
+Upstream organizations were more R&D intensive, spending 55% of total space sector BERD.

 R&D spending was financed through internal sources (e.g. company profits reinvested in R&D) or through external funding sources (e.g. government grants and contributions).
-Internally funded R&D represented the larger portion of spending at $80.4M or 55% of BERD in .
-Externally funded R&D represented 45% or $65.5M of BERD in .
+Internally company-funded R&D represented the larger portion of spending at $139M or 54% of BERD in .
+Externally funded R&D represented 46%, or $117M, of BERD in .

 R&D Intensity Level (Companies Only)

-R&D intensity is the proportion of BERD compared to the direct GDP contribution of the sector.
-It serves as an indicator of the level of effort and investment by a company (or by an industry as a whole in this case) in innovative activities, for example, to create new products, services, technologies or to improve business functions, such as production techniques.
-Overall, space sector R&D intensity is 10%.
-If we consider only the manufacturing segment, R&D intensity is 23%.
-This is six times higher than the average for manufacturing in Canada.
+R&D intensity is the proportion of BERD compared to the GDP contribution of the space sector.
+It serves as an indicator of the level of effort and investment by a company (or by an industry as a whole in this case) in innovative activities, for example, to create new products, services or technologies, or to improve business functions, such as production techniques.
+Overall, space sector R&D intensity is 19%.
+If we consider only the manufacturing segment, R&D intensity is 32%.
+This is nine times higher than the average for manufacturing in Canada.

 Commercialization of Externally Funded R&D Projects (All Organizations)

 Organizations report on the level of commercialization of projects that were initially funded by public monies (externally funded R&D).
-In , revenues derived through commercialization of Externally Funded R&D projects were $83M.
-The vast majority of commercialization takes place through companies (97.6%), with the remainder of commercialization taking place through universities and research centres.
-In , $2M of the total $83M was attributable to universities / research centres.
+In , revenues derived through commercialization of externally funded R&D projects were $56M.
+The vast majority of commercialization takes place through companies (99%), with the remainder of commercialization taking place through universities and research centres.

 Inventions and Patents (All Organizations)